BHFock/git-cl/docs/tutorial.md

 **Status:** Draft Tutorial

-Welcome to the `git-cl` tutorial — a lightweight tool to organise your Git working directory changes into **named changelists**.
+Welcome to the `git-cl` tutorial — a lightweight Git extension for organising your working directory changes into **named changelists**.
 This helps you manage multiple ongoing changes efficiently before staging or committing them.

 ## What is `git-cl`?

-`git-cl` is a Git Subcommand inspired by Subversion changelists.
-It lets you group related file changes under a named label — ideal for organising and managing uncommitted changes.
+`git-cl` is a Git subcommand inspired by Subversion’s changelists.
+It lets you group related file changes under a named label — ideal for managing uncommitted edits when juggling multiple tasks.

 Use it when:

-- Working on multiple features or fixes simultaneously
+- Working on several features or fixes in parallel
-- Wanting to break down a messy working directory into manageable parts
+- Wanting to break down a messy working directory into logical units
-- Staging changes logically by intent, not just by file
+- Staging or committing changes by *intent* rather than *file*

-Changelists are stored locally in `.git/cl.json`, keeping everything isolated and version-neutral.
+Changelists are stored in a local metadata file (`.git/cl.json`) inside your repo.
+They're not versioned or shared — meaning they’re lightweight and personal, like sticky notes on your working copy.

 ## How changelists fit into Git workflows